tokens-bruecke/figma-plugin/README.md

 ### Include styles

 Allows you to include styles into the generated JSON.
 See more about styles support in the [Styles support](#styles-support) section.

+There is an option to rename each style's group and give it a custom name for better organization.

 ### Add styles to